 Attention Biscoff lovers!!
-Make a layered Biscoff cake with yellow cake coated in homemade cookie butter frosting and finished with melted cookie butter and crumbled speculoos cookie, so every bite is packed with warmly-spiced Biscoff flavor.
+Prepare a festive layered Biscoff cake with yellow cake coated in homemade cookie butter frosting and finished with melted cookie butter and crumbled speculoos cookies.
+Each bite delivers the warmly spiced Biscoff flavor!

 What is so Special About Biscoff?